Best practices for building your website

 - Use modules for their specific functional specifications - Do not attempt to customize the modules design or functionality.
 These were designed to have a consistent user experience from all our web properties.
 If there is functionality that is missing on the website, do not create it yourself.
 Instead contact us and we can look at building a new module.
 This will not only ensure consistency but also help other web managers who are requiring similar functionality.

-- Use the grey backgrounds on any of the modules for a visual break - This background was designed to help group a few modules together or provide a visual break from copy.
+- Use the grey backgrounds or window backgrounds on any of the modules for a visual break - This background was designed to help group a few modules together or provide a visual break from copy.
 It should be used sparingly on pages and only for the above-mentioned purposes.

 - Use the spacer module to gap content between other modules - Sometimes you want modules to be close because you are connecting together the different pieces of information.
 However when it is a new section, look to add a spacer (the same process as a module) to add some room between your modules for easy viewing and a division of ideas.